What's Keeping You Connected?

 The majority ofline breaks occur at the knot.In fact,no matter how strong the line is,a knot can weaken the line by asmuch as 50-percent.
 The actual knotstrength of a fishing line is measured by using a machine developed specifically to measure line breakage.
 To test a line sample, one end is wrappedaround a small disc on the measuring end of the machine.
 A knot is tied in the center of the line sample before the other end is connected to another disc at the opposite end of the machine.
 When the test begins, the larger wheel rotates at a constant speed until the knot snaps.The final breakage point is displayed and recorded.

 When you purchase fishing line, buy it from a retailer who does high volume sales.
-Monofilament get sold quickly and light and heat weaken its properties, so you want the freshest line you can get your hands on.
-Before each use, inspect your line for nicksand abrasions.
-If you need to, properly discard the top 100-feet and splice in a fresh top-shot.
+Light and heat weaken its properties, so you want the freshest line you can get your hands on.
+Before each use, inspect your line for nicks and abrasions.
 After each use, thoroughly rinse your reel and line with a steady stream of freshwater.